m-voit/concepts-of-programming-languages/study-project/paper.md

 - Allow functions to be assigned to variables.
 - Allow functions to be stored in data structures like arrays.

-The listed properties also allow for concepts as higher-order functions and functional composition, which both are described later.
+The listed properties also allow for concepts such as higher-order functions and functional composition, which both are described later.
 In JavaScript, all the mentioned properties are supported.
 Therefore, functions in JavaScript are first class functions and are treated like first-class citizens in the programming language.